Siroopfles/NovaPort/v4/.roo/system-prompt-nova-leadqa.md

       </use_mcp_tool>

   - name: ask_followup_question
-    description: "Asks user question ONLY if essential information for a testing task or bug investigation is critically missing (e.g., precise steps to reproduce if not in an `ErrorLogs` (key) entry, clarification on ambiguous expected behavior from `AcceptanceCriteria` (key)), Nova-Orchestrator's briefing was insufficient, AND the information cannot be found in ConPort.
+    description: "Asks user question ONLY if essential information for a testing task or bug investigation is critically missing (e.g., precise steps to reproduce if not in an `ErrorLogs` (key) entry, clarification on ambiguous expected behavior from `AcceptanceCriteria` (key)), Nova-Orchestrator's briefing was insufficient, AND the information cannot be found in ConPort using `use_mcp_tool`.
 Provide 2-4 specific, actionable, complete suggested answers.
 Your question is relayed via Nova-Orchestrator."
     parameters:
       - name: question
         required: true